mazar-farran/hdc_firmware/README.md

 ```
 The target will likely show up as `(Unknown)`.

-### My USB keyboard doesn't work in the virtual console
+### My USB Keyboard Doesn't Work in the Virtual Console
 Make sure you've unplugged the USB cable from the USB flashing port.
 That seems to messup the use
 of a USB keyboard.

+### The USB Thumb Drive Isn't Being Mounted
+As with other USB problems, make sure you've unplugged the USB cable from the USB flashing port.

 ### Remote Host Identification Error
 If you are using SSH to the target (like when using the `update_ssh.sh` script) you may get an